Laura Cinti

 Laura Cinti is an artist working with biology.

-She is the co-founder and co-director of C-LAB, a developing art/science studio lab with Howard Boland who is the co-founder and artistic director of C-LAB and an artist working with Synthetic Biology.
+She is the co-founder and co-director of C-LAB, a developing art and science studio lab, with Howard Boland who is the co-founder and artistic director of C-LAB and an artist working with synthetic biology.

-Laura Cinti has a PhD from UCL Slade School of Fine Art in interdisciplinary capacity with UCL University College London Centre of Biomedical Imaging, an MA in Interactive Media: Critical Theory & Practice (Distinction) from Goldsmiths, University of London and BA (Hons) Fine Art (First Class) from University of Hertfordshire.
+Cinti has a PhD from the University College London (UCL) Slade School of Fine Art in interdisciplinary capacity with the UCL Centre of Biomedical Imaging, and an MA in Interactive Media: Critical Theory & Practice (Distinction) from Goldsmiths, University of London and BA (Hons) Fine Art (First Class) from University of Hertfordshire.